 The students document outcrops of units that are direct analogues to the reservoir studied several weeks later in the Production Geoscience Group Project (Sherwood Sandstone, Wytch Farm Field, Wessex Basin).

-MSc Metals & Energy
+MSc Metals & Energy Finance

-This fieldtrip is complimentary to the Introduction to Petroleum Geology course, putting concepts and skills into practice.
-The fieldtrip has two specific objectives.
-Firstly to review the geological processes that result in the generation, migration, entrapment and preservation of hydrocarbons.
+This fieldwork-based teaching complements the "Introduction to Petroleum Geology" course, putting concepts and skills into practice.
+It aims to review the geological processes that result in the generation, migration, entrapment and preservation of hydrocarbons.
 This is assisted by the Wessex Basin being an exhumed, partly uplifted, petroliferous sedimentary basin.
-Secondly we will describe the main productive reservoir intervals of the Wytch Farm Oil Field, particularly the Triassic Sherwood Sandstone and the Lower Jurassic Bridport Sands.
+The course will describe the main productive reservoir intervals of the Wytch Farm Oil Field, particularly the Triassic Sherwood Sandstone and the Lower Jurassic Bridport Sands.
 This information will be used to discuss broader aspects of the development of the Wytch Farm oil field and to make comparisons to the North Sea Fields.

-South Africa – Visit to Active Mining Operations
+Active Mining Operations